-Coaching Ourselves - the peer-to-peer learning process - combines state of the art management content with the benefits of social learning.
+The peer-to-peer learning process combines state of the art management content with the benefits of social learning.
 This approach provides a cost effective way to develop people and is easy to implement.
 Your business can take the following three steps to introduce this process into your organization:

 If you are intrigued by the concept of the Coaching Ourselves approach by Henry Mintzberg - try it out.
 Select a team for a 90 minute practice session.
 The team consists of four people (which is an optimal group size for a learning experience) who are accompanied by one of our experienced Ensemble Enabler facilitators.

 There are 80+ modules to choose for this 90 minute Peer-to-Peer Learning practice session.
 These modules address a wide range of management issues from basic management skills to crafting strategy.
 An appropriate module is selected for the test team in advance of the practice session.

 Our Ensemble Enabler facilitator guides the team through the 90 minute session and encourages a lively exchange among the participants.
 At the end of the session, participants note down their learnings and the action steps they wish to take.

 This practice session enables both the team and your organization to experience the value added of Peer-to-Peer Learning's unique approach to people development first hand.